act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Inapplicable Example 1

-There are no error fields.
+There are no elements with any of the required [semantic roles][semantic role].

 ```html
 <p>This is a paragraph.</p>